 That’s a huge achievement for a bootstrapped SaaS company.
 Let’s look into their counterintuitive content marketing efforts that ushered 1136% increase in their blog traffic in about three years after Tim Suolo joined the company as the CMO.

-A key factor that has facilitated rapid growth is…?
+What is a key factor that has facilitated rapid growth?

 Their awesome product.